- Total Old Growth

-Estimated acres of conifer stands dominated by trees greater than 25-inches dbh (“old growth” forest stands) in three elevation zones in the Tahoe Region.
+Distribution of seral stages in the Lake Tahoe Basin.
+There are an estimated 2,889 acres of conifer stands dominated by trees greater than 25-inches dbh (“old growth” forest stands) in the Tahoe Region.
 Some forest types remain unclassified resulting in the N/A column.

 General